Argent77/A7-MagicStore/A7-MagicStore/readme/readme-german.txt

 ~~~~~~~~~~~~~~~~

 2.0
-- Added new option: Ghostly Merchant may charge a fee whenever you want to visit a store
+- Added new install option: Ghostly Merchant may charge a fee whenever you want to visit a store
 - Added special treatment of stores where the original merchant demands a fee for access
 - Added Russian translation (thanks yota13)
 - Added German readme